| I read an article recently about a home improvement con

 recognize the underlying ethical creed so common among the youth of today, namely: nothing

 I do can truly be wrong because I am the final judge of what is right and wrong for me.
+How do educators attack this problem?
+It is best to build on the beliefs, which students already bring with them, that ethics

 must be about individuals, and that the extent of individual freedom is a measure of what